-The great weight of authority holding that just because a minority group has a bare numerical majority, it is not precluded from the protections of the VRA is not limited to at-large schemes.
+Thus, following guidance from the Supreme Court, the law of this Circuit and all but one other Court of Appeals to consider this question, is that minority voters are not precluded from invoking the full protections of the VRA simply because they form a numerical majority of a jurisdiction or district.
+These holdings are not limited to at-large schemes.
 The Supreme Court’s observation that it is “possible for a citizen voting-age majority to lack real electoral opportunity” was in a case considering single-member districts.
 LULAC, 548 U.S. at 428.
 Likewise, the case in which the Second Circuit rejected a rule barring a numerical majority from the VRA’s protection dealt with single-member districts.
 See Pope, 687 F.3d at 575 n.8.
 And still other courts have found Section 2 violations where the minority group was a numerical majority.
 See, e.g., Perez v.
 Abbott, 253 F. Supp.
 3d 864, 879–90 (W.D.
 Tex.
 2017) (three-judge court) (finding single-member district with a Hispanic citizen voting-age majority of 58.5% violated Section 2 in both intent and effect); Baldus v.
 Members of Wis.
 Gov’t Accountability Bd., 849 F. Supp.
 2d 840, 854–58 (E.D.
 Wis.
 2012) (finding two single-member districts, with 54% and 61% Latino voting-age population respectively, diluted Latino voting strength).

 The consistent conclusion of these courts makes sense in light of “what kind of ‘minority’ the Voting Rights Act protects.”
 Salas, 964 F.2d at 1547.
 This Circuit has held that the “plain text of the statute, as affirmed by case law, makes clear that the Act is concerned with protecting the minority in its capacity as a national racial or language group.”
-Id.
-In making this conclusion, this Court noted that “minority” could be taken to mean either “a national racial or language minority” or “a numerical minority of voters in the jurisdiction at issue,” holding that the concern of the VRA is the former.
+Id. (emphasis added).
+In reaching this conclusion, this Court noted that “minority” could be taken to mean either “a national racial or language minority” or “a numerical minority of voters in the jurisdiction at issue,” and held that the concern of the VRA is the former.
 Id.; see also FFSD, 894 F.3d at 933 (“As Gingles notes, under the VRA, the term ‘minority’ does not refer to a purely numerical fact.
 Rather, section 2(a) protects the voting rights of ‘any citizen who is a member of a protected class of racial or language minorities.’” (quoting Gingles, 478 U.S. at 43)).

-It is evident there is no per se bar on a racial or language minority making out a vote dilution claim simply because they constitute a numerical majority, whether under an at-large scheme or in a single-member district.
+Thus, there is no per se bar on a racial or language minority making out a vote dilution claim simply because they constitute a numerical majority, whether under an at-large scheme or in a single-member district.

 The Gingles Preconditions Remain the Same Regardless of the Minority Population of a Challenged District.